terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 :::{tip}
 If your code is not working as expected, you can [clone the repo with all the changes described above](https://github.com/emidev98/token-factory/commit/fdba3c89c464860fe8cd9aa17f1344d82d613522) so that you can continue with the tutorial.
 To clone the repo, do the following:

 ```
 git clone -n https://github.com/emidev98/token-factory
 cd token-factory
 git checkout fdba3c89c464860fe8cd9aa17f1344d82d613522
 ```

 :::

 ### 6. Use crate.io to implement the CW20 Token Factory as a dependency

-For the purpose of this tutorial, [crates.io](https:\\crates.io) is used to implement the CW20 Token Factory as a dependency.
+For the purpose of this tutorial, [crates.io](https:\crates.io) is used to implement the CW20 Token Factory as a dependency.
 This ensures that CW20 Token Factory is platform agnostic, so you can use Linux, Windows or Mac.

-As the deployment to crates.io is out of scope of this tutorial, you can find [deployed the CW20 Token Factory package to crates.io](https://crates.io/crates/cw20-factory-token).
+As the deployment to crates.io is out of scope for this tutorial, you can find [the CW20 Token Factory package deployed to crates.io](https://crates.io/crates/cw20-factory-token).
 You can use this deployment when you add the CW20 Token Factory contract as a dependency of the Token Factory contract in the the next section.

 # 3. Create the Token Factory smart contract

-The Token Factory contract mints new tokens, increases the supply of minted tokens, burns tokens to return UST and tracks all tokens created.
 To set up the contract, follow the procedure below:

 ### 1. Add the dependencies